Curious how your second time pregnancy differs from the first? Learn what to expect and how this pregnancy can be different this time around.

 And while many of these emotions are similar with a second time pregnancy, you can also experience a new set of feelings you never knew you could have.

 For instance, you might actually feel guilty for adding to your family.
 You wonder how you’ll give both kids the attention they deserve, and you worry how your older child will react to the baby.

-Or perhaps you feel like life is humming along just fine.
-You’ve already gone through the newborn sleep deprivation stage and aren’t looking forward to revisiting that again.
+Or perhaps you feel like life was humming along just fine and are worried about this new change.
+You’ve already gone through the newborn stage and aren’t looking forward to revisiting that again.

 Rather than bury your emotions, simply experience them and let them pass.
 Know that they aren’t permanent, but instead come and go like seasons.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.